secwisf/WACANA/README.md

 # User Guide

-1. Download the image from xxx
+1. Download the image from [this link](https://wacana-data-1329356540.cos.na-ashburn.myqcloud.com/wacana-image.tar)
 2. Run multi_run.py

 The following parameters can be configured when running: